bomonike/bomonike.github.io/ai-glossary.md

 ## Glossary

+* Ablation Study | The process of removing components from an AI system to analyze their impact on performance.
+* AGI = Artificial General Intelligence | A hypothetical AI system that can perform any intellectual task that a human can, with flexibility at various activities.
+Often considered the ultimate goal of AI research.
+* ANI = Artificial Narrow Intelligence | AI systems designed to perform a specific task, such as facial recognition or language translation, but not capable of general human-like intelligence.
-* Application Programming Interface (API) | facilitates communication across applications.
+* API = Application Programming Interface | facilitates communication across applications.
 APIs help to extract and share data using a set of definitions and protocols.
 * AIMS (Artificial Intelligence Management System) | defined byhttps://www.iso.org/standard/81230.html $311 ISO/IEC Standard 42001:2023

+* Bias | Systematic prejudice within AI algorithms or models, often resulting from biased training data.
 * Bootstrapping Language-Image Pre-training (BLIP) | An AI-based model, used to perform multi-modal tasks like visual question answering, image-text retrieval, and image captioning.
 It is a pre-training framework for unified vision-language understanding and generation.
 * BlenderBot | An AI-based chatbot that can converse naturally with people and takes direct feedback to improve its responses.
+* BST = Belief State Transformer | LLM from Microsoft AI can predict words before as well as after tokens, which enables planning and making decisions.
+Prefix and suffix tokens together make the Belief State.

 * Chatbot | A computer program that simulates a human conversation with an end user.
 Though not all chatbots are equipped with artificial intelligence (AI), modern chatbots increasingly use conversational AI techniques like natural language processing (NLP) to make sense of the user's questions and automate their responses.
+* Chatbot | Programs that simulate human-like conversations through text or voice interactions.
 * ChatGPT | A chatbot build developed by OpenAI that uses large language models (LLMs) to enable users to interact and get desired responses.
+* CNN = Convolutional Neural Network | A type of deep learning model used primarily for image recognition tasks.
 * CodeT5 | A text-to-code seq2seq model developed by Google AI, trained on a large data set of text and code.
 CodeT5 is the first pre-trained programming language model that is code-aware and encoder-decoder based.
 * Cascading Style Sheets (CSS) | A computer language to lay out and structure web pages using codes.
 * CoT = Chain-of-Thought | A technique in AI, a form of reasoning, that involves breaking down a problem into smaller, more manageable parts, and then using these parts to solve the problem.